ringcentral/ringcentral-csharp/README.md

 PM> Install-Package RingCentralSDK
 ```

-This will download the Ring Central Portable Class Library into your project as well as the [PubNub](https://github.com/pubnub/c-sharp "PubNub") dependencies
+This will download the Ring Central Portable Class Library into your project as well as the [PubNub PCL](https://github.com/pubnub/c-sharp "PubNub") dependencies.
+Separate versions for Xamarin Android, iOS and .NET 4.0 no longer required.

-### Additional Instructions for PubNub

-PubNub will need to manually be installed in your project.
-Find the platform you are targeting at [PubNub](https://github.com/pubnub/c-sharp "PubNub") and follow the instructions to include the library in your project.

 ## Basic Usage